 There are government regulations relating to playground safety guidelines in the UK that the school is required to comply with.
 EN1177 is the standard for playground surfaces and EN1176 is the standard that relates to equipment.

 If your child was hurt on a school playground you can claim on their behalf for the injury that they suffered and for loss of income that you have experienced as a result of caring for your child.

-You may be able to claim the following types of compensation if your child was injured at a play park and it was not their fault:
+You may be able to make playground accident claims for the following types of compensation if your child was injured at a play park and it was not their fault:

-- General damages which covers the pain and suffering you and your child have experienced.
+- General damages that cover the pain and suffering you and your child have experienced.

 - Loss of earnings if you have been unable to work due to caring for your child whilst they are recovering.